GoogleCloudPlatform/community/tutorials/kotlin-springboot-compute-engine.md

 ## Building a release for deployment

-The following sections explain how to use Google Cloud Storage and Google Container Builder to build a relase for deployment.
+The following sections explain how to use Google Cloud Storage and Container Builder to build a release for deployment.

 ### Create a Cloud Storage bucket